 How to use turmeric

 I always hear how to use turmeric in food apart from the curry.
-Since turmeric does not have the bold flavor, you may use it along with your meat rubs or other spices.
-Generally, blends well the with herbs and will not tastes distinctive.
+Since turmeric does not have a bold flavor, you may use it along with your meat rubs or other spices.
+Generally, blend well with herbs and will not tastes distinctive.

 In South Indian cooking three ingredients are main for making any recipe meat recipe turmeric, black pepper, cumin, and garlic.
 Without these four ingredients, we cannot imagine making a meat recipe in the south Indian style.

 Add a teaspoon of turmeric along with other spices.
-This way you can include turmeric in your diet to get the medicine values to the greater extent.
+This way you can include turmeric in your diet to get the medicine values to a greater extent.